wp-plugins/picatic/readme.txt

 8. **Upcoming Events** - How your upcoming events are displayed with default styling.

 == Changelog ==

+= 1.1.1 =
+* tweaked so the update shows up

+= 1.1 =
+* fixed error with using wrong options tag for API requests
+* minor copy updates

 = 1.0.1 =
 * fixed issue with missing files for shortcode integration with TinyMCE